 3 ways to remove a popcorn ceiling

-To determine whether your ceiling contains asbestos, scrape a small sample from the corner of your ceiling.
-Send the sample to a lab for testing or purchase a kit to test.
+To determine whether your ceiling contains asbestos, scrape a small sample from the corner of your ceiling and send it to an accredited lab for asbestos tesing or pick up a home test kit.
 If the test is positive for asbestos, contact a company that specializes in asbestos removal.
 Do not attempt to remove the asbestos yourself.

-Even if your home was built after the regulations were passed, you should still have a sample tested.
-The materials containing asbestos continued to be used until the late 1980s regardless of the new regulations.
+Even if your home was built after the ban, it's still wise to have a sample tested.
+Building materials containing asbestos continued to be used until the late 1980s regardless of the new regulations.